 The world is vicious in the way it deals with celibate people.
 Some best-selling comedies center around the idea that someone could be in his or her thirties and forties and still be a virgin.

 In Matthew 19:12, Jesus shatters these ideas from fallen minds: “For there are eunuchs who have been so from birth, and there are eunuchs who have been made eunuchs by men, and there are eunuchs who have made themselves eunuchs for the sake of the kingdom of heaven.
 Let the one who is able to receive this receive it.”

-This is especially key for engaging a culture that is grappling with questions of gender and sexuality.
-We have failed to speak grace into the lives of men and women who are confused about their sexual tendencies and, thus, many have wholeheartedly embraced the popular mantras.
+This is especially key for engaging with a culture that is confused about gender and sexuality.
+We must speak grace into the lives of men and women who are confused about their sexual tendencies.
 God’s Word is a good word on every subject.
-If we really believed that celibacy was honorable and fulfilling, we would be less afraid to come alongside those who live in fear of loneliness.
+If we really believed that celibacy was honorable and fulfilling, we would be less afraid to come alongside those who live in fear of loneliness if they follow Christ.

 Christ is Supreme

 While the world views marriage as supreme, Scripture views Christ as supreme.